Skip to main content

 ❌ Don’t sign a 12-month lease in week 1

-❌ Don’t ignore air quality in winter
+❌ Don’t ignore air quality season

 ❌ Don’t underestimate the need for exercise and routine

-If you start at 6am, take Uber or arrange a driver.
-Metro crowds at rush hour are brutal, and you’ll arrive stressed.
-Cost: $5–8/day, worth the sanity.
+If you start at 6am or have a can’t-miss meeting, take Uber or Didi.
+Rush-hour Metro crowds are brutal, and you’ll arrive stressed.
+Cost: roughly $80–$150 MXN per ride depending on distance β€” worth the sanity while you’re learning the city.

 ❌ Don’t lose your passport